 This is a mandatory event.
 The department will welcome you and go through some important information for new students.

 Arguably the most important orientation event, and a MechE tradition, the Pub Crawl follows the same route as during visit weekend.
-We’ll start at Asgard, continue on to The People’s Republik, then head over to John Harvard’s, and finish up at Hong Kong.
+We’ll start at Asgard, continue on to Tavern in the Square, then head over to The People’s Republik, and finish up at Hong Kong.
 There will be karaoke, free drinks, and good times had by all.
 All MechE grad students are invited.
 Don’t forget your 21+ ID (passports for international students)!

 How do I register for classes?